TwanLammers/scripts/dataLayerpush-customerID.md

 <script>
 dataLayer = dataLayer || [];
 dataLayer.push({
- 'cid': <number of the specific user>
- });
+ 'visitorId': <number of the specific visitor>, 'profileId': <number of profile that is logged in>, 'audienceCode': <code of the audience>, // for example MP_DG01 });
 </script>
 ```